 There is also a Listing of All Programs that gives a one-line description of each IMOD program and a link to its man page.

 All of the IMOD programs are available via the

 IMOD Download Page.
-The distribution is bundled together using the tar program with gzip compression, then placed in a file after a C shell script that can extract and install the programs.
-For Windows and install to the default location in the system and set up the IMOD environment for all users in the default way, then you can install simply by running this
+The distribution is bundled together using the tar program with gzip compression, then placed in a file after a shell script that can extract and install the programs.
+For Windows and install to the default location in the system and set up the IMOD environment for all users in the default way, then you can use the installers on

-(In this guide, the specific filenames are used as an example; your copy may have higher version numbers.)
-You cannot click on the .csh file to install it.
+(In this guide, the specific filenames with "4.11.1" are used as an example; you should always substitute the full name of the file that you are installing for the one shown here.)
+You cannot click on the .sh file to install it.
 This command will not work on Windows unless the Cygwin toolkit is installed.
-There is an executable installer for Windows with extension .exe that you can click on to install (either with or without Cygwin).
-If you have followed our recommended installation procedures since IMOD 3.0.8, you will be able to upgrade using the same command.
+The executable installer for Windows (with extension .exe) does work by clicking on it to install (either with or without Cygwin).
+If you have followed our recommended installation procedures in the past, you will be able to upgrade using the same method.
 If you want to install to a location other than the default, you can specify the desired location inside of which the IMOD directory will be placed, e.g.,

 Older versions will be renamed, and at the end the installation script will offer to remove them for you.